 Then grind rice well for 20-30 minutes.

-After that add the ground urad Dal to the grounded rice in the grinder and grind for 5 minutes.This is done for mixing the batter well.
+After that add the ground urad dal to the ground rice in the grinder and grind for another 5 minutes.This is done for mixing the batter well.

 The consistency of the batter should neither be thick nor watery.
 It should be medium.
 You can master it with practice.

 Transfer the batter to 2 containers.
-It should be filled only till half, so as to allow space for fermenting.
+It should be filled only up to 3/4 th, so as to allow space for fermenting.

-Leave for 6-7 hours to ferment.
-You could see that the batter would have risen.
+Leave it for 6-7 hours in a warm place undisturbed to ferment.
+You could see that the batter would have risen after 7 hours.

 If you are not using it immedietely, refrigerate it .